ngiann/FastParzenWindows.jl/README.md

 # Brief description

-This is a non-parametric probability density estimation approach.
-It covers the data space with fixed radii hyper-balls with densities represented by full covariance Gaussians
+This is a technique for estimating a probability density from an observed set of data points.
+The data space is partitioned and each partition is modelled with a Gaussian density.
+The method is non-parametric in the sense that it automatically decides on the number of Gaussian densities it needs.

 # How to use